dansgithubuser/dlal/README.md

 ### top level
 - components: C++ components that can be connected to each other to create an audio system.
 - dlal: Python module that wraps skeleton.
-- interfaces: Interfaces that communicate with audio systems over the network.
 - midis: Collection of MIDIs, playable with midiplay system.
 - skeleton: C++ library; audio system definition and abstract component definition.
 - states: Collection of system states, loadable with loader system.